Resource purchase requests

 We are currently prioritisating purchase requests to support the new hybrid model of teaching in 2020/21.

-Restrictions on Library building occupancy and the need to quarantine items between use means that it is not be possible to provide an effective print Reserve Collection service, so our focus will continue to be on purchasing digital copies of texts where these are available.
+Restrictions on Library building occupancy and the need to quarantine items between use means that our focus will continue to be on purchasing digital copies of texts where these are available.

 When an e-book version cannot be sourced, and where a print copy is not already held in our collections, we shall seek to purchase a single print copy of any Key Text or Essential reading list item so that, where permitted under copyright licencing, chapters or sections may be scanned to allow the most essential content to be made available online.